Magdalene Teo

-Magdalene Teo Chee Siong (张慈祥 (Zhāng Cíxiáng, Tioⁿ Chîr-siông); died 31 July 2021) is a Brunei diplomat of Chinese descent who became the ambassador to China from 2008 to 2018, and high commissioner to Canada from 2005 to 2007.
-She was also one of the players in the Royal Canadian Mounted Police (RCMP)'s probe into the Senate controversy.
+Datin Paduka Magdalene Teo Chee Siong (张慈祥 (Zhāng Cíxiáng, Tioⁿ Chîr-siông); died 31 July 2021) was a Brunei diplomat of Chinese and Brunei Dusun descent who became the ambassador to China from 2007 to 2018, and high commissioner to Canada from 2005 to 2007.

 Education

-Magdalene went to a Chinese secondary school before switching to a government institution.
-After receiving a government grant to study law in the United Kingdom and graduating in 1983, she made the decision to work for the Bruneian government in the Ministry of Foreign Affairs upon her return.
+She attended Chung Hua Middle School, Kuala Belait before switching to Perdana Wazir Secondary School, Kuala Belait and later on the Sixth Form College.
+After receiving a government grant to study law in the United Kingdom and graduating in 1983, she worked for the Bruneian government in the Ministry of Foreign Affairs upon her return.

 Diplomatic career

 Canada

-On 15 March 2005, Sultan Hassanal Bolkiah agreed to grant audiences and deliver credentials to Magdalene Teo, the newly appointed Brunei high commissioner to Canada, at the Istana Nurul Iman.
+On 15 March 2005, she was appointed the Brunei high commissioner to Canada, at the Istana Nurul Iman.